seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 The place whereon it falls, and sounds more like
 A bell than blade.
 I will stay here,
 It is enough my hearing shall be punish'd
-With what shall happen—'gainst the which there is
+With what shall happen--'gainst the which there is
-No deafing—but to hear, not taint mine eye
+No deafing--but to hear, not taint mine eye
 With dread sights it may shun. /

 **PIRITHOUS**